herrJones/node-comfoairq/README.md

 * 0.5.4 : fix bug with registering devices
 * 0.5.5 : extra commands to send to the comfoconnect device get time added
+* 0.5.8 : better use of debug messages
+          update used packages

 ## Test Script